 How to Organize Your Food Preparation Station

-Having a well-organized food preparation station is one of the best ways that your restaurant staff can better ensure that best food preparation practices are followed.
+Having a well-organized food preparation station is one of the best ways that your preparation worker or restaurant staff can better ensure that best food preparation practices are followed.
 It also makes the kitchen operations more efficient.
 Ensure that the prep stations are designed for speed.
 Every food prep station should have a cutting board.
 There should also be knives as well as a nearby sink for easy clean up and sterilization.

 Additionally, each food prep station should also have a decent size scrap bin that can be used to scrape the scraps from the cutting board into.
 A trash can at each station is also important.